 As an engineer, you can work in various fields, for example in technical production planning and management, in quality assurance, in construction or in machine and model construction.
 Many well-qualified engineers work in leadership positions.

-Tip: If finding a job position from abroad appears to be challenging, it is possible to enter Germany for a period of 6 months after completing your studies in order to look for a job.
+If finding a job position from abroad appears to be challenging, it is possible to enter Germany for a period of 6 months after completing your studies in order to look for a job.
 You can find out which requirements need to be fulfilled to apply for a visa for jobseekers in the "Visa for jobseekers" section.

-✔ Your career prospects: With our Quick-Check, you can find out about the opportunities available to you for working and living in Germany.
+✔ Your career prospects: with our Quick-Check, you can find out about the opportunities available to you for working and living in Germany.

-✔ The German employment market: Find more information on job-hunting and get useful tips in our “Looking for a job” section.
+✔ The German employment market: find more information on job-hunting and get useful tips in our “Looking for a job” section.

-Tip: Knowledge of the German language is not mandatory to work as an engineer in Germany.
+Knowledge of the German language is not mandatory to work as an engineer in Germany.
 However, speaking German will make your entry into the labour market and your day-to-day life in Germany easier.
 You can find more information on learning opportunities in the "Learning German" section.